danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

         plt.show()

 If we want to visualize and compare various Tickers using a return type vs another measure, we can use a **Bubble Chart**.
 The size of the bubble is represented by the size measure.
-Let's create a function called *plot_returns_bubble_chart* that will display the bubble chart using plotly express scatter plots.
-For a large group of Tickers such as those in the S&P500, it would be hard to view a snapshot of the chart so we can tweak the code to show a legend of the top 10 Tickers based on a custom performance adjusted measure using the return type value multiplied by the size measure value.
+Let's create a function called *plot_returns_bubble_chart* that will display the Bubble Chart using plotly express scatter plots.
+For a large group of Tickers such as those in the S&P500, it would be hard to view a snapshot of the chart so we can tweak the code to show a legend highlighting the top 10 Tickers based on a custom performance adjusted measure as *size_type*.
 The *plot_returns_bubble_chart* function takes the return dataframe, return type, size type, security class type as input paramters.
 It also takes True or False for displaying top N values in the legend along with N as input parameters.

         def plot_returns_bubble_chart(df_tmp, return_type, size_type, security_class, is_top, top_val):